sidibos/wordpress-docker/README.md

 `docker-compose up -d` and add `--build` if you want to rebuild the image

-Browse the link below and follow the instruction
+Browse the link below and follow the instructions

 `http://localhost:7000`